caseit-tech-director/caseit-web-netlify/site/content/sponsorship/_index.md

 sponsorship_opportunities:
   heading: Sponsorship Opportunities
   text: CaseIT is a not-for-profit organization that is proud to be primarily
     funded through the generosity of corporate partners.
-Striving to foster opportunities in networking, engagement and community involvement with our sponsorship benefits.
+Our sponsorship benefits strive to foster opportunities in networking, engagement and community involvement.
   ctaText: Explore All Options
 ---